ACB-Bible/BibleDB/Readme.md

 |WEY| Weymouth New Testament| 27| 7957|
 |YLT| Young's Literal Translation| 66| 31102|

  * The JPS Jewish Publication Society's Tanakh 1917 Old Testament version of the bile is not a Christian bible, but it is included as a reference for scholars and theogians to study.
 It contains a public domain version of the Jewish scriptures that does not include the new testament.
-It only has the JPSVerses.txt data file and is not available in the other data formats.
-It uses a different verse structure than the Christian bible, and will require different file handling techniques.
-There is no accurate verse count for this version yet.
+The JPSVerses.txt machine readable text file is the only available file format at this time.
+The other data formats for the JPS version are not currently available.
+The JPS version uses a different verse structure than the Christian bible, and will require different file handling techniques.
+There is no accurate verse count for the JPS version yet.
 It is also not included in the two example code projects below.

 ---
 <br>